-Any product identified as a certified item upon receipt needs to be traceable through to final sale or serving, even if it is not eventually sold as certified.
+Any product identified as certified item receipt needs to be traceable through to final sale or serving, even if it is not eventually sold as certified.

-Companies at the end of the supply chain, such as restaurants and fishmongers, are only expected to trace forward from purchase to point of serving to customers at the time it is served.
-Historic traceability of servings or sales to final consumer are therefore not required, but all other traceability steps (e.g. receipts and deliveries to consumer serving sites and handing at non-consumer serving sites) still require historic records as per 5.1.3.
+Organisations at the end of the supply chain, such as restaurants and fishmongers, are only expected to trace forward from purchase to point of serving to the final consumer.
+Historic traceability of servings or sales to final consumer are therefore not required, but all other traceability steps (e.g. receipts and deliveries to consumer serving sites and handling at nonconsumer serving sites) still require historic records as per 5.1.3.

-All other companies are expected to trace forward from purchase to sale.
+All other organisations are expected to trace forward from purchase to sale.

-- 4.2 Traceability records shall be able to link certified products at every stage between purchase and sale, including receipt, processing, transport, packing, storage, dispatch and/or serving. - 4.3 Records of certified products shall be accurate, complete, and unaltered.
+- 4.2 Traceability records shall be able to link certified product at every stage between purchase and sale, including receipt, processing, transport, packing, storage, dispatch and/or serving. - 4.3 Records of certified products shall be accurate, complete, and unaltered.